Skip to content

 Create highly targeted custom audiences in Facebook using conversion data tracked by AnyTrack.

-Key Understanding: All Events Go to Facebook
+Understanding: All Events Flow to Facebook

 • Larger Audiences: Build audiences from your entire customer base, not just Facebook traffic

-• Cross-Channel Retargeting: Retarget Google Ads converters on Facebook (and vice versa)
+• Cross-Channel Retargeting: Retarget Google Ads converters on Facebook and vice versa

 • Unified Customer Data: Use your complete conversion dataset for audience building